cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/_index.md

 {{%expand "Can I connect to multiple environments of the same application?" %}}
 <br>

 Yes.
-In the Integration Builder, go to the Projects tab,
+You can create a connection to each environment of the application.
+Within your recipes you can choose which connection to use.

 {{% /expand %}}
 <br>